mmcenta/gym-text2048/README.md

 ### Text2048WithHeuristic

 Similar to Text2048, but instead of the original rewards, it instead uses a heuristic reward.
-See the Heuristic Reward subsection for more information.
+See the Heuristics subsection for more information.

 ### Text2048Capped